 Third Vertex Texture Coord is present only if Texture Coord Duplicate Flag indicates the Third Vertex does not use a duplicate texture coordinate.
 This texture coordinate index uses the list of texture coordinate indices used at the third position for the current texture layer for the local index list.
-This color index uses the diffuse color pool for the complete color pool.
+This texture coordinate index uses the texture coordinate pool for the complete texture coordinate pool.

-Details on the texture coordinate index format are in 9.6.1.3.4.9.3.2.1 Texture Coord Index.
+Details on the texture coordinate index format are in $\underline{9.6.1.3.4.9.3.2.1}$ Texture Coord Index.